 Between folds, prepare the apple filling.
 Peel and core the apples.
 Dice the fruit to 1/4-inch pieces and add to a medium saucepan.
 Add the dates, cinnamon, salt, and lemon juice.

 Mix the cornstarch and water in a small bowl and add the resulting slurry to the saucepan.
 Put the saucepan on the stove over a medium-low flame.
 Cook, stirring frequently, for about 15 minutes.
 The apples should become tender but not soft.
 Remove from heat.
 Place filling in a covered container and refrigerate.

 The next day, preheat oven to 360 F.

-Roll the puff pastry dough into a rectangle roughly 10x20 inches and 1/8 inch thick.
-Using a pastry wheel or a sharp knife, cut the dough into 8 squares approximately 5x5 inches each.
+Roll the puff pastry dough into a rectangle roughly 10 x 20-inches wide and 1/8-inch thick.
+Using a pastry wheel or a sharp knife, cut the dough into 8 squares approximately 5 x 5 inches each.

 Place the squares onto a parchment-lined sheet pan.
 Place a spoonful of apple filling into the middle of each square, brush the edges very lightly with water, and fold each square in half to form a triangle, enclosing the apple filling.
 Crimp the edges with a fork.

 Prepare the egg wash.
 In a small bowl, mix the egg yolk with just enough water to thin to the consistency of cream.
 Brush the pastries with a thin coating of wash.